Concavity Explorer

 Definition

-A function y = f(x) is concave up (or concave upward) on an interval if the graph of the function lies above all of its tangent lines on that interval.
+A function y = f(x) is concave up (or convex) on an interval if the graph of the function lies above all of its tangent lines on that interval.
 Visually, the graph curves upward, resembling the shape of a bowl or the letter "U".

 Graph and second derivative